Moamal-2000/aster-information/README.md

 The primary goal of the project was to design and develop a clean, modern website that would reflect the client's brand identity and meet their business needs.
 The website includes animations, and dynamic interactions, and supports multiple screen sizes for an optimal experience across different devices.

 Initially, the project was developed under a freelance agreement.
 However, due to a difference in pricing expectations, the project agreement was not finalized.
 Despite the cancellation of the agreement, the website was completed as a demonstration of my skills in front-end development.

-**note:** This website is a copy of the existing template: https://www.asterinformation.com